ericoh17/RRCME/README.md

 ## Run GRRC

-The function to run GRRC is the `r FitRakingModel` function with the 'RC' argument.
+The function to run GRRC is the `FitRakingModel` function with the 'RC' argument.
-We obtain standard errors by calling the `r boot` function with the `r RunRakingBootstrap` function.
+We obtain standard errors by calling the `boot` function with the `RunRakingBootstrap` function.

 ```R
 GRRC_fit <- FitRakingModel(valid_subset, full_dat, "RC", sampling_scheme)